-Damon Runyon Cancer Research Foundation Awards $3.6M to 9 Top Young Clinical Investigators
+Damon Runyon Cancer Research Foundation Awards over $4M to 10 Top Young Clinical Investigators

-New York, NY, July 1, 2013 - The Damon Runyon Cancer Research Foundation named six new Damon Runyon Clinical Investigators at its spring 2013 Clinical Investigator Award Committee review.
+New York, NY (June 23, 2014) - The Damon Runyon Cancer Research Foundation named seven new Damon Runyon Clinical Investigators at its spring 2014 Clinical Investigator Award Committee review.
 The recipients of this prestigious three-year award are outstanding early career physician-scientists conducting patient-oriented cancer research at major research centers under the mentorship of the nation’s leading scientists and clinicians.
 Each will receive $450,000 to support the development of his/her cancer research program.

 The Foundation also awarded Continuation Grants to three Damon Runyon Clinical Investigators.
 Each award will provide an additional two years of funding totaling $300,000.
 The Continuation Grant is designed to support Clinical Investigators who are approaching the end of their original awards and need extra time and funding to complete a promising avenue of research or initiate/continue a clinical trial.
 This program is possible through the generous support of the William K. Bowes, Jr. Foundation, and Connie and Robert Lurie.